javadelight/delight-nashorn-sandbox/README.md

 sandbox.eval("var File = Java.type('java.io.File'); File;")
 ```

-Or you can inject your java object as a JS global variable
+Or you can inject your Java object as a JS global variable

 ```java
 NashornSandboxes sandbox = NashornSandboxes.create();